About MENAF

 2016

-In 2016, the Forum was established in Cambridge as a venue for scholars, journalists, and policy practitioners to discuss their work at events and roundtables.
+In 2016, the Forum was established at the University of Cambridge as a venue for academics and policy practitioners studying and working on the MENA region to discuss their work at current affairs analysis events and roundtable discussions.

 2016